SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Default property: -
 - Additional properties: File, PathIsRelativeTo, Move, Delete

-Organizes the configuration elements in the provided config *File*.
-This step can move or delete one or more elements or sections in one pass.
+Organizes configuration elements in the provided config *File*.
+This step can move or delete one or more elements or sections.

 #### Restrictions:
-- Modifying elements is not supported in this version but coming soon.
+- Modifying elements is not supported yet.
 - This step handles only name-value based sections and elements (`System.Configuration.NameValueFileSectionHandler`)

 #### Move

 Moves configuration elements from the identified sections to another section.
-This property can contain empty `Element` named elements that describe the each atomic operations.
+This property can contain empty `Element` named elements that describe the atomic operations.
 Parameters:
 - **sourceSection** (_required_): Path of the section that will be moved or contains the source element.
-The value is the slash ('/') separated section list without preceding and trailing slashes.
+The value is a slash ('/') separated section list without preceding and trailing slashes.
 For example: `sensenet/notification`.
-If the source section or element does not exist, operation does nothing.
+If the source section or element does not exist, the operation does nothing.
-- **sourceKey** (_required_): The `key` attribute of the `add` source element.
-If the operation must move all elements (move the whole section) the value should be asterisk ('*').
+- **sourceKey** (_required_): The `key` attribute of the `add` source element to move.
+If the operation must move all elements (move or rename the whole section) the value should be an asterisk ('*').
 - **targetSection** (_required_): Path of the target section.
 If the target section does not exist, it will be created.
-Declaration under the `configSections` will be also created.
+Declaration under the `configSections` section will also be created.
-- **targetKey** (_optional_): After moving the source will be renamed to the value of this parameter.
+- **targetKey** (_optional_): The name of the target key, if it is different.
-- **deleteIfValueIs** (_optional_): If the value of the source element equals the given value, the source element will be removed instead of move.
+- **deleteIfValueIs** (_optional_): If the value of the source element is the same as the provided value, the source element will be completely removed instead of moving it (this is useful when cleaning up default values from config files).

-After the move, the source section (and it's declaration in the `configSections`) will be removed, if the `sourceKey` is asterisk ('*').
+After the move, the source section (and it's declaration in the `configSections` section) will be removed if the `sourceKey` is asterisk ('*').
+The reason behind this is that when you want to move all values in a section it usually means you actually renamed the section.

 #### Delete

 Deletes configuration elements from the identified sections or a whole section.
-This property can contain empty `Element` named elements that describe the each atomic operations.
+This property can contain empty `Element` named elements that describe the atomic operations.
 Parameters:
 - **section** (_required_): Path of the section that will be removed or contains the element to remove.
-The value is the slash ('/') separated section list without preceding and trailing slashes.
+The value is a slash ('/') separated section list without preceding and trailing slashes.
 For example: `sensenet/notification`.
-If the source section or element does not exist, operation does nothing.
+If the source section or element does not exist, the operation does nothing.
 - **key** (_optional_): The `key` attribute of the `add` source element that will be removed.

-After the deletion of a whole section, the declaration in the `configSections` will also be removed.
+After the deletion of a whole section, the declaration in the `configSections` section will also be removed.

 #### Example:
 Here is an example of a complex operation collection on the `web.config`: